department of psychology

 The B.A.-B.S./M.A.
-Program is designed to allow selected students to earn both a B.A. or a B.S. and an MA in Psychology in five years.
-Boston College Undergraduate Psychology majors may apply to continue their studies beyond the B.A. or B.S. and to earn an M.A. with the equivalent of another, consecutive year of full-time study.
+Program is designed to allow selected students to earn both a B.A. or B.S. and an MA in Psychology in five years.
+Boston College undergraduate Psychology majors may apply to continue their studies beyond the B.A. or B.S. and earn an M.A. with the equivalent of a fifth, consecutive year of full-time study.
 The purpose of the program is to allow students a greater opportunity for concentrated study and research training.
 Such training is excellent preparation for application to a Ph.D. program.

 Applications are due by February 1 of the junior year.
 Students interested in the program must find an advisor in the Psychology Department willing to supervise their research.
 Students who are studying abroad in their junior year should find an advisor before leaving the country, and can apply from abroad.
-Students apply for admission to the Graduate School of Arts and Sciences.
-For the online admissions web page, visit GSAS Admissions.
+Students apply for admission to the Graduate School of the Morrissey College of Arts and Sciences.
+For the online admissions web page, visit Admissions.

-Students apply to one of our five graduate areas, each of which specifies (in the Graduate Handbook) the two 5000-level area seminars required.
+Students apply to one of our five graduate areas, which determines the two 5000-level area seminars required.
 Students must submit a statement of purpose, two letters of recommendation, and an official transcript.
 The GRE is not required.
 Admission to the program normally requires an overall and a Psychology GPA of 3.33.
 Students accepted in the B.A.-B.S./M.A. program may also apply to Ph.D. programs in their senior year.
 If admitted, they may choose to go to a Ph.D. program instead of completing the B.A.-B.S./M.A. program.

 If admitted to the B.A.-B.S./M.A. program, all tuition and fees are the responsibility of the student.
 There is no additional financial support available to students in the B.A.-B.S./M.A.
 Program.